 Unless you flip flop teams like a fair weather friend, skip the wimpy solid-color tablecloths that melt as soon as you lay down your hot nacho dip, and invest a few more dollars into higher quality football decorations you can use season after season.

-I found the perfect heavy-duty vinyl tablecloth striped like a football field, and it was packaged together with an awesome high quality Colts flag, and the set happened to be on clearance for just $15 at Party City (in stores only).
+I found the perfect heavy-duty vinyl tablecloth striped like a football field, and it was packaged together with an awesome high quality Colts flag, and the set happened to be on clearance for just $15 at Party City (in stores only, but I did find the reusable vinyl football field tablecloth here).

 You can also have fun with a team bucket for keeping a few beers on ice, and super inexpensive beaded necklaces in your team’s colors (I found some for 29¢ each!).